 Does an air quality standard for PM2.5 exist?

-The US Environmental Protection Agency (EPA) established National Ambient Air Quality Standards for PM2.5 in 1997.
+The US Environmental Protection Agency (EPA) established the National Ambient Air Quality Standards for PM2.5 in 1997.
 The last revise was in 2012.

 The short-term standard (24-hour or daily average) is 35 micrograms per cubic meter of air (μg / m3), and the long-term standard (average annual) is 12 μg / m3.